Redocly/redocly-cli/docs/guides/lint.md

 ### Plugins

 Use this section to import local plugins.
+If you don't have any custom plugins, omit this section.

 * **type**: `array of strings`